drewburlingame/ObjectPrinter/README.txt

 It may not work if it's not the first line in the config.

+When using the log4net appender, you'll need to add Log4NetTypeInspector as ObjectPrinterConfig.GetInspectors to
+			() => new List<ITypeInspector>
+			      	{
+		                new EnumTypeInspector(),
+                        new XmlNodeTypeInspector(),
+                        new DictionaryTypeInspector(),
+                        new NameValueCollectionTypeInspector(),
+                        new EnumerableTypeInspector(),
+		                new ExceptionTypeInspector(),
+		                new Log4NetTypeInspector(),
+			      		new ToStringTypeInspector { ShouldInspectType = Funcs.IncludeMsBuiltInNamespaces },
+			      		new InspectAllTypeInspector(),
+			      	}

 *******************************************

 Performance:
-* This has not been built with performance in mind.
-* It's intended to be used in exceptional cases where the time spent rendering the object will save significant time in debugging.
+* ObjectPrinter is intended to be used in exceptional cases where the time spent rendering the object will save significant time in debugging.
-* Interogating objects requires reflection which is expensive.
+* Interogating objects requires reflection, which is expensive.
+  Caching can be disabled via InspecAlltypeInspector.DefaultEnableCaching.
+  Caching could hurt performance if a large number of types are cached.
+  Determine what's best for your application.
 * If used on lazy-load objects, you could end up with a huge object graph, which is probably not what you want.
 * When logging to log4net, use the object renderer to prevent the ObjectPrinter from being used until it needs to be.
-* For logging frameworks that don't support custom renderers (including Common.Logging), ensure the logging level is enabled before calling DumpToString()
+* For logging frameworks that don't support custom renderers (including Common.Logging), ensure the logging level is enabled before calling Dump()